2011

 Saffron Rice

-Shalizaar, Special for Two ($43.95) A combination of three kabobs, joojeh (Cornish game hen), barreh (lamb filet), and koobideh (seasoned ground beef) served with saffron rice and tomatoes, made for two but it can easily feed 3 adults.
+Shalizaar, Special for Two ($48.95) A combination of three kabobs, joojeh (Cornish game hen), barreh (lamb filet), and koobideh (seasoned ground beef) served with saffron rice and tomatoes, made for two but it can easily feed 3 adults.
+We have also had this with the shrimp, which were small but above average.

-The lamb chop was cooked to medium, it was still on the bone and very delicious.
+The lamb filet was cooked to medium, it was still on the bone and very delicious.
 The game hen was tender and very juicy, cooked very well.
 The beef was formed from ground beef, so it was pretty soft and mushy, but flavorful, tasty, and a little greasy.
 Tomatoes were slightly burned, otherwise tasted fine.
 This dish is so meaty, it could have used a lot more in the way of vegetables.
 You are supposed to mash the meat into the saffron rice.

 Shirin Polo ($15.95) – Sweet pistachio, almond, and orange peal rice with chicken thighs.
 A sweet rice dish that really wasn’t too sweet.
 A very tender long cooked piece of chicken accompanied this interesting dish.